kherge-abandoned/lib-locator/docs/1.1.0/Phine/Locator/LocatorInterface.md

 - It accepts the following parameter(s):
     - `$service` ([`ServiceInterface`](../../Phine/Locator/Service/ServiceInterface.md)) &mdash; The registered service.
     - `$first` (`boolean`) &mdash; Only return first identifier?
-- It can return one of the following values:
+- _Returns:_ The unique identifier(s).
     - `array`
+    - `string`
-    - `string`- It throws one of the following exceptions:
+- It throws one of the following exceptions:
-    - [`LocatorException`](http://php.net/class.LocatorException) &mdash; If the service is not registered.
+    - `LocatorException` &mdash; If the service is not registered.

 ### `isServiceRegistered()` <a name="isServiceRegistered"></a>